 The Company had appointed an Independent Director during the year ended 31 March 2019 for a third term, thereby the appointment of the said independent director was not in compliance with the requirements of Section 149 of the Act.
 Further, the Company had also not complied with the requirements of Section 152 of the Act in respect of retirement of directors by rotation at the annual general meeting held on 28 December 2017 and 13 May 2019.
-Consequently, the Board of Directors of the Company and the related Audit Committee and Nomination and Remuneration Committee required to be formed pursuant to Sections 177 and 178 of the Act read with Section 172 of the Act and Schedule IV of the Act were not duly constituted in compliance with the Act during the period from 1 April 2018 to 29 July 2020.
+Consequently, the Board of Directors of the Company and the related Audit Committee and Nomination and Remuneration Committee required to be formed pursuant to Sections 177 and 178 of the Act read with Section 172 of the Act and Schedule IV of the Act were not constituted in compliance with the Act during the period from 1 April 2018 to 29 July 2020.
 On 29 July 2020, the Board and its related Committees have been constituted appropriately and all the matters and resolutions approved by the said Board and its related Committees during the said period, have been ratified and affirmed.
 Further, the Company had filed application for compounding the offences under section 441 of the Act with the Registrar of Companies (ROC), Mumbai.
-The Registrar of Companies, Mumbai vide letter dated 12 December 2023 had directed the Company to file three separate applications under Section 441 of the Act for which the requisite applications dated 13 March 2024 have been filed with Registrar of Companies, Mumbai.
-The Regional Director, Mumbai has passed an order dated 26 July 2024 for the compounding of offence of Section 149 read with Schedule IV of the Act and the requisite fine as per order levied on the Company has been paid.
-The Regional Director, Mumbai has sought further information w.r.t the directors liable for rotation.
-The Company had filed further information vide compounding application dated 19 July 2024.
-The Regional Director, Mumbai has passed an order dated 4 February 2025 for the compounding of offence of Section 152 of the Act and the requisite fine as per order levied on the Company has been paid.
-The Company is currently awaiting final order under Section 177 and Section 178 of the Act.
+The

-Notes to the Financial Statements as of and for the year ended 31 March 2024 (All Amounts in INR Millions unless otherwise stated)
+Notes to the Financial Statements as of and for the year ended 31 March 2025 (All Amounts in INR Millions unless otherwise stated)

-48 Matters relating to Companies Act, 2013 (the "Act") (Contd.)
+46 Matters relating to Companies Act, 2013 (the "Act") (Cont.)